ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

 Asynchronous microservices differ from synchronous microservices.
 The next chapter describes synchronous microservices in detail.
-The term "synchronous microservices" means for the following:
+The term "synchronous microservices" means the following:

 > A microservice is synchronous if it makes a request to other
 > microservices and waits for the result while it is processing